DJLevel3/vamp/README.md

 ### Installing VAMP
 - VAMP is a [Blender add-on](https://docs.blender.org/manual/en/latest/editors/preferences/addons.html), written for use with Blender 2.8+ and 2.93.
 It has been tested and is stable for use with Blender 2.83 LTS, 2.93 LTS, and 3.0, 3.65, and 4.01.
+  - The included zip is only compiled for Windows with Cython, but doing so for Linux or MacOS is as simple as running `python setup.py build_ext --inplace` on a Linux or MacOS machine with Cython and bpy installed.
+    - As of 2/26/2025, the only bpy-compatible Python version is 3.11.x, but this may change in the future.
+See the [bpy PyPi page](https://pypi.org/project/bpy/) for the latest information.
 - To install,
   - Download the contents of this repository to your desktop.
 It is the master file, and contains the installer, an older version, and this version.
-  - From the master zip, extract vamp_293.zip and save to your desktop.
+  - From the master zip, extract vamp_windows.zip and save to your desktop.
 Leave it as a zip file.
   - Within Blender, go to Edit\Preferences\Add-ons
    - (If you have any previous versions of VAMP, you should disable and remove them now)
-  - Within the Add-on menu, install new VAMP: Browse to the vamp_293.zip file and click Install.
+  - Within the Add-on menu, install new VAMP: Browse to the vamp_windows.zip file and click Install.
-  - After installing, enable vamp_293 in the list of add-ons.
+  - After installing, enable vamp in the list of add-ons.
   - You should see the VAMP Settings panel now, under the Render properties tab.

- * There is also an older version of this add-on which works with Blender 2.79.
-Download vamp_279.zip and install using instructions above.
-There is also a tutorial video for this version, here: https://youtu.be/9H-l_qkF8OI

 ### META